 Trouble swallowing, sleeping and eating can result from a dry mouth.

-It can even impact our speech and our self-confidence, making us have anxiety about speaking in front of people.
-And MOST of all a dry mouth can lead to cavities and cost you a pretty penny to maintain your teeth.
+It can even impact our speech and self-confidence, making us anxious about speaking in front of people.
+And MOST of all, a dry mouth can lead to cavities and cost you a pretty penny to maintain your teeth.

-Dry mouth can be crippling, and leave us searching for remedies.
+A dry mouth can be crippling and leave us searching for remedies.

-Both my mother and grandmother suffer from dry mouth and you can find my resources below that I gave them to help with their dry mouth.
+Both my mother and grandmother suffer from dry mouth, and you can find the resources below that I gave them to help with their dry mouth.

 Sometimes water can only get you so far.

 Sometimes water just doesn’t do the trick and almost right after we take that sip the dryness comes back.
 You need something more long-lasting.